SSWConsulting/SSW.Rules.Content/rules/asp-net-core-spa-template-for-angular-uses-the-angular-cli/rule.md

 ---
+seoDescription: "Do you know that the ASP.NET Core SPA Template for Angular uses the Angular CLI?"
 type: rule
 title: Options - Do you know that the ASP.NET Core SPA Template for Angular uses the Angular CLI?